jacob9301/no-shorts/README.md

 1. Clone the repo into a directory on your pc
 2. open chrome and enter `chrome://extensions` into the search bar
 3. enable developer mode in the top right-hand corner
-4. load unpacked and then select the directory you cloned the repo into
+4. load unpacked and then select the chrome folder in the cloned the repo
 5. finally enable the extention

 ### For Firefox